 In comparison to any other Western European city, Zakopane is still very affordable.
 The price of accommodation, food and entertainment is very reasonable given the rising popularity of the town.
 However, ski resorts are a little bit more expensive than those in neighbouring Slovakia.

-Accommodation varies from around $7 for a room or $10 for a room with a bathroom and kitchenette (basic but good standard), all the way to luxury rooms in hotels with spas or private cottages at prices as low as $50 per night.
+Accommodation varies from around $14 for a room with a shared bathroom or $20 for a room with a bathroom and kitchenette (basic but good standard), all the way to luxury rooms in hotels with spas or private cottages at prices as low as $60 per night.

 The best way to find well-priced accommodation is to use the Polish portal nocowanie.pl.
 It is in Polish, but you can use Google Translate, and you will be able to find the most extensive selection of accommodation in Zakopane.